zirpo/auto-blogger-repo/memory-bank/progress.md

 - The site now has a distinct visual identity with a unique color scheme and professional typography, as per "Change Request: BLOG-06".
 - The site header has been updated to reflect the new branding.
 - The comprehensive favicon set has been implemented, ensuring cross-browser compatibility as per "Change Request: BLOG-07".
+- Post excerpts are now displayed on the homepage with improved styling as per "Change Request: BLOG-08".
+- The Impressum (legal notice) page has been created and linked in the footer as per "Change Request: BLOG-09".

 ## What's Left to Build
 - The project is currently a minimal viable product.